January 3, 2020—January 5, 2020

 Embodying Practice: A New Year’s Resolution Retreat

 Our caterer, Fresh Company, will carefully prepare healthy, delicious meals that are vegetarian, featuring locally grown and produced ingredients.
-Even in the winter the Hudson Valley offers many local items for the communal, buffet meals we serve, including cheese, polenta, vegetables, and eggs.
+Even in the winter the Hudson Valley offers many local items for the communal buffet meals we serve, including cheese, polenta, vegetables, and eggs.

-Open to all levels of experience, including beginners.
+*Open to all levels of experience, including beginners. *

 The instructors attended one another’s classes and participated fully; in their own presentations, they referenced one another’s teachings.
 Throughout the weekend, they interacted with the participants in an open,

 As a result, they brilliantly demonstrated in a real and sincere way that we are all in this together–masters and students in a supportive community, mindfully attending to the best in ourselves and each other.
 The openness,

 Ann Herington is a certified mindfulness meditation teacher, retired business leader, mother, partner, food enthusiast, and recent transplant to the Hudson Valley.
 Her teachers have included Tara Brach, Hugh Byrne,

-Ron Hershey is nationally board-certified in acupuncture and Chinese Herbal Medicine and has been in practice for 19 years.
+Ron Hershey is nationally board-certified in acupuncture and Chinese Herbal Medicine and has been in practice for 22 years.
 He is a graduate of Pacific College of Oriental Medicine in New York and Middlebury College in Middlebury, VT.
 Prior to studying acupuncture and herbal medicine, Ron worked in documentary and feature film editing, including the landmark Bill Moyers series “Healing and the Mind.”
 A long time student at the Ohashi Institute in New York, he practiced Shiatsu, the Japanese acupressure form of body work, for many years.
-At this retreat he will be teaching the Breath Body Mind, which combines ancient and modern techniques to relieve stress and improve physical and emotional well-being.
+At this retreat he will be teaching the Breath Body Mind, which combines ancient and modern techniques to modulate the nervous system, relieve stress and improve physical and emotional well-being.
 Based on the work of the eminent integrative psychiatrist and author, Dr. Richard Brown of Columbia University with whom Ron studied for many years, this approach utilizes repeated rounds of gentle movement, guided breathing and meditation to address imbalances of our stress response system.

 Teresa Peppard has 30 years experience in martial art forms and has been teaching Tai Chi Ch’uan for the past 20 years.
 She continues her studies with 4th generation Master Alex Dong in New York City.
 Teresa is also a New York State licensed massage therapist practicing in Cold Spring, NY.
 At this retreat she will be teaching the art of Tai Chi Ch’uan, a moving meditation practice that harmonizes body, mind and spirit in the practitioner.
 Rooted in the martial arts, Tai Chi is also a study in relationship to self, the environment and to others.
 In her work with groups, participants explore the body-mind nature of this art form through

 |Commuter Rate (no bedroom)